-Your benefit plan will cover services provided by a hospital that are directly related to organ, tissue, or bone transplantation when Medically Necessary Transplantation services must be Prior Authorized by UPMC Health Plan..
+Your benefit plan will cover services provided by a hospital that are directly related to organ, tissue, or bone transplantation when Medically Necessary.
+Transplantation services must be Prior Authorized by UPMC Health Plan.
 If a human organ or tissue transplant is provided from a living donor to a human transplant recipient:

-- When both the donor and the recipient are Members, each is entitled to the benefits of this Certificate of Coverage. - When only the recipient is a Member, both the donor and the recipient are entitled to the benefits of this Certificate of Coverage subject to the following additional limitations: - The donor benefits are limited to only those not provided or available to the donor from any other source, including, but not limited to, other insurance coverage or any government program; and - Benefits provided to the donor will be charged against the recipient's coverage under this Certificate of Coverage. - When only the donor is a Member, the donor is entitled to the benefits of this Certificate of Coverage, subject to the following additional limitations: - O The benefits are limited to only those not provided or available to the donor from any other source in accordance with the terms of this Certificate of Coverage, and - o No benefits will be provided to the non-Member transplant recipient. - If any organ or tissue is sold rather than donated to the Member recipient, no benefits will be payable for the purchase price of such organ or tissue; however, other costs related to evaluation and procurement are covered up to the Member recipient's Benefit Limit as set forth in the Schedule of Benefits.
+- When both the donor and the recipient are members, each is entitled to the benefits of this Policy. - When only the recipient is a member, both the donor and the recipient are entitled to the benefits of this Policy subject to the following additional limitations: - The donor benefits are limited to only those not provided or available to the donor from any other source, including, but not limited to, other insurance coverage, or any government program. - O Benefits provided to the donor will be charged against the recipient's coverage under this Policy. - When only the donor is a member, the donor is entitled to the benefits of this Policy, subject to the following additional limitations: - The benefits are limited to only those not provided or available to the donor from any other source in accordance with the terms of this Policy. - No benefits will be provided to the transplant recipient who is not a Health Plan member. - If any organ or tissue is sold rather than donated to the member recipient, no benefits will be payable for the purchase price of such organ or tissue; however, other costs related to evaluation and procurement are covered up to the recipient member's Benefit Limit as set forth in the Schedule of Benefits.